Accessibility features

 Navigation by keyboard alone is not only possible in Good Grants, it’s pleasant!

-You and your users will find the tab, shift, arrows and the enter key will be more than enough to navigate the software.
+You and your users will find the tab, shift, arrows and the enter key to be more than enough to navigate this grant management software.

 Flexible colour options

-Good Grants’ default theme settings are specifically designed to provide sufficient colour contrast to all program participants.
-You also have complete control over the colour scheme used.
+The default theme settings in Good Grants are specifically designed to provide sufficient colour contrast for all program participants.
+You have complete control over the colour scheme.

 Easy to read